-Wheels Up in talks with Spac to go public
+Wheels Up in talks with SPAC to go public

 The sources, who requested anonymity to discuss the transaction, cautioned that it is possible talks could still collapse.
 Aspirational Consumer Lifestyle and Wheels Up did not immediately respond to requests for comment.

-Aspirational Consumer Lifestyle is a so-called special purpose acquisition company led by LVMH executive and veteran private equity investor Ravi Thakran.
-The Spac raised around US$225 million in an initial public offering (IPO) on the New York Stock Exchange in September.
-US private equity firm L Catterton, where Thakran is chairman-emeritus of its Asia business, is a minority investor in Aspirational Consumer Lifestyle.
+Aspirational Consumer Lifestyle is a so-called special purpose acquisition company led by former LVMH executive and veteran private equity investor Ravi Thakran.
+The SPAC raised around US$225 million in an initial public offering (IPO) on the New York Stock Exchange in September.
+US private equity firm L Catterton, where Thakran was former chairman-emeritus of the Asia business, is a minority investor in Aspirational Consumer Lifestyle.

 Air taxi company Blade Urban Air Mobility agreed to merge last month with Experience Investment Corp.
 Reuters reported last week that electric passenger aircraft developer Joby Aero is exploring a deal to go public through a Spac merger.